PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Test and Benchmark Datasets

-As shown in Figure \ref{fig:pr-bench}, model performance is highly sensitive to the base rate, with performance improving as the base rate increases.
+As shown in Figure~\ref{fig:pr-bench}, model performance is highly sensitive to the base rate, with performance improving as the base rate increases.
 Importantly, most of the strong performance results reported in the literature on this task can be largely attributed to the use of unrealistically high base rates.
+While Figure~\ref{fig:pr-bench} empirically shows the dependence of model precision on the base rate, this relationship is supported by theory as well (see Section~\ref{sec:baseRateDependence} in the Appendix).